Hypnosis, counselling or CBT? What’s the difference?

 Counselling has been a primary means of addressing fears and behaviours in millions of people around the world.
 Sometimes, it may be combined with CBT or hypnosis to help augment the effects.

 Cognitive behavioural therapy (CBT) is one of the most widely used practices in the mental health profession.
-The essence of CBT to develop effective coping strategies for those who are afflicted with beliefs, thoughts, or attitudes that must be changed to lead a healthier lifestyle.
+The essence of CBT to develop effective coping strategies for those who are afflicted with beliefs, thoughts, or attitudes that need be changed to lead a healthier lifestyle.
 For example, a person who suffers from anxiety and uses CBT will be taught methods or behaviours that curb the effect of the anxiety.

 Unlike hypnosis which reaches directly into the mind, CBT is built on training the mind to react differently when the fear or symptoms are being felt.
 CBT is an action-oriented approach that is designed to curb the unwanted fear, behaviour, or symptoms so the person can then remain in control.